truchas/truchas/doc/reference-manual/PHYSICS_Namelist/index.rst

 **Induction Heating**.
 The induction heating physics kernel solves for the Joule heat that is used as a source in heat transport.
 It is enabled using the :ref:`Electromagnetics<PHYSICS_EM>` flag.
 See the :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist for a description of the material properties required by the electromagnetics solver.
 The :ref:`Electromagnetics<PHYSICS_EM>` namelist is used to describe the induction heating problem.

 **Solid Mechanics**.
 The solid mechanics physics kernel models small strain elastic deformation of solid material phases, including deformations induced by temperature changes.
-It is enabled using the :ref:`Solid_Mechanics<PHYSICS_SM>` flag.
+It is enabled using the `Solid_Mechanics`_ flag.
 See the :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist for a description of the material properties required by the solid mechanics kernel.
 Displacement and traction boundary conditions are defined using :ref:`SM_BC<SM_BC_Namelist>` namelists.
-A gravitational body force may be defined using the :ref:`Body_Force_Density<PHYSICS_BFD>` variable.
+A gravitational body force may be defined using the `Body_Force_Density`_ variable.

-**Legacy Solid Mechanics**.
-The solid mechanics physics kernel models small strain elastic and plastic deformation of solid material phases, including deformations induced by temperature changes and solid state phase changes.
-It is enabled using the :ref:`Legacy_Solid_Mechanics<PHYSICS_LSM>` flag.
-See the :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist for a description of the material properties required by the solid mechanics kernel.
 Parameters which define the plasticity model are defined using the :ref:`VISCOPLASTIC_MODEL<VISCOPLASTIC_MODEL_Namelist>` namelist.
-Displacement and traction boundary conditions are defined using the :ref:`BC<BC_Namelist>` namelist.
-The effect of the gravitational body force defined by :ref:`Body_Force_Density<PHYSICS_BFD>` can be included by enabling the :ref:`Solid_Mechanics_Body_Force<LSM_SMBF>` flag in the :ref:`LEGACY_SOLID_MECHANICS<LEGACY_SOLID_MECHANICS_Namelist>` namelist.

 PHYSICS Namelist Features
 ---------------------------